This recipe comes from our Keto Creamer.

 The ketogenic diet usually steers you clear of adding milk of any sort to your recipes because of the milk sugars.
 And skim milk is definitely a no-no!
 There are 23 grams of carbs in half a cup of skim milk.

 But (you’re going to love this) there are only 3.2 carbs in half a cup of heavy cream (the one that makes whipping cream).
 That’s equal to the carbs in a Miller Lite Beer.
-So, hey, add half a cup to make it a bit less sweet but really, really creamy.
+So hey, add half a cup or a whole cup to make it a bit less sweet but really, really creamy.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.